 Are Nootropics Safe?

 The term nootropics were first used in 1972 by the Romanian chemist Corneliu E Giurgea.
 Since then, a lot has changed on the market of nootropics.

 Talking about the safety of such a wide range of compounds, ingredients, and stimulants is exceptionally challenging.
-The main reasons for such a complexity lie in the fact that first, there is a lack of studies and secondly, nootropics are not pharmaceutical drugs, so they do not undergo clinical trials.
+The main reasons for such a complexity lie in the fact that first, there is a lack of studies, and secondly, nootropics are not pharmaceutical drugs, so they do not undergo clinical trials.
 Saying it differently, until a nootropic is proven unsafe, it will be treated as a safe product.

 Nootropics And Research

-Well, first of all, even if certain nootropics benefit people with some sickness and disabilities, this doesn’t mean they’re going to work on healthy individuals.
+First of all, even if certain nootropics benefit people with some sickness and disabilities, this doesn’t mean they’re going to work on healthy individuals.

 When it comes to research, you can find lots of reliable sources online.
 We often check websites such as examine.com, webmd.com, and of course, ncbi.nlm.nih.gov.
 There you’re going to find tons of data available.
-Even if you have no idea about how nootropics work, well, type in the name of a particular nootropic you are interested in and whoila, you’ll immediately gain access to tons of data.
+Even if you have no idea about how nootropics work, just type in the name of a particular nootropic you are interested in and whoila, you’ll immediately gain access to tons of data.
 If there has been any research done, of course.
 If you cannot find any research about a particular nootropic, then this should be a big red light for you.

-Another important thing to mention is most nootropics are vitamins, minerals, herbs (that have been used for centuries), amino acids, etc. and there are only a few synthesized nootropics currently available on the market.
+One important thing to mention is that most nootropics are vitamins, minerals, herbs, amino acids, etc. and there are only a few synthesized nootropics currently available on the market.
 While this doesn’t prove that all nootropics are safe, it should make you worry less.

 So, what’s the next step?

-Single Nootropic vs Nootropic Stacks
+Single Nootropic vs. Nootropic Stacks